LatticeQCD/SIMULATeQCD/README.md

 ## Documentation

-Please check out [the documentation](https://latticeqcd.github.io/SIMULATeQCD) to learn how to use SIMULATeQCD.
+Please check out [the documentation](https://latticeqcd.github.io/SIMULATeQCD) to learn how to use SIMULATeQCD in detail, including how to make contributions, details for installation, and to see what kinds of modules and applications are already available.

 ## Getting help and bug report
 Open an [issue](https://github.com/LatticeQCD/SIMULATeQCD/issues), if...